 There is a theory that there is a collective knowledge which accumulates from the generations which came before.
 It could be this wisdom which tells me where to go to find what I seek, and what has got me here in the first place.
 However, current scientific methodology and outcomes deny me entry into this collective unconscious.
 It insists that I enter through the portal of logic and I am not sure that logic is the right way into that sort of understanding.

 I have an intrinsic sense of the English phrase, ‘I know it in my bones’.
-My bones are made up of cells and therein lies my genetic material, yet in every text I read about pilgrimage something inside me recognises it.
+My bones are made up of cells and that genetic material, yet in every text I read about pilgrimage something inside me recognises it.
 I seem to share the centuries of that collective knowledge, it is familiar.

 There is my DNA and my body.
 There are my mind and my thoughts.
 There is my self, my soul, my spirit.
 In my work and my walking I am enquiring into the connections and (re)discovering dissociations between these.